Choosing the Right Dog Trainer

 • Fast, Guaranteed Results

-• I can only speak from experience, but, I value my clients privacy.
+• I can only speak from experience, but, I value my client’s privacy.
 I would never exploit famous clients in an effort to boost my reputation.
 Besides, what makes their endorsement a better reference than your next door neighbor, or a stranger at the dog park?

 • As far as fast results, dogs are ever-evolving.
 Every day they change, grow and mature just like we do.
 The term "results" and "guaranteed" are both vague and extremely subjective.
 What the trainer thinks and what you think can be very different.
-You have to live with your pooch so you must decide based upon your needs.
-Another HUGE consideration; A good trainer is training you too!
-Think about your first roommate or when you brought your first child home from the hospital - it is really no different (except they're human and it should have been easy but was not!).
-Training your dog takes patience and practice.
-Learning to communicate with your dog in order for you to happily live together will take time.